edubois/mvp-player/README.md

 When you are ready, enter:

+* if you want the ncurses console player:

+scons mode=release mvp_player_ncurses

-scons mode=release
+* or, if you want the QT player: scons mode=release mvp_player_qt

-This should build an executable showing a player dialog.
+This should build an executable showing a player dialog, where you can play a music (I tried .wav, it was working well).